top of page

 Cool Down with Water-Rich Produce

-Let’s not forget water-laden fruits and veggies like cucumbers, radishes, apples, celery, and melons that are incredibly refreshing to the body.
-In fact, these foods are super efficient at keeping us hydrated since water can slowly make its way through our digestive system.
+Let’s not forget water-rich fruits and veggies like cucumbers, radishes, apples, celery, and melons that are incredibly refreshing to the body.
+In fact, these foods are efficient at keeping us hydrated since water can slowly make its way through our digestive system.
 Right now, the farmers markets are beaming with late summer fruits and also featuring the fall apple crop.
 What an incredible time to tap into both harvests.

 Using Oil to Nourish Your Largest Organ